mobluse/chargen-maker/README.md

 http://c65gs.blogspot.com/2015/04/is-c64-font-protected-by-copyright.html.
 I could remove the PETSCII font in chargen.txt if e.g. Cloanto complains.
 One argument that the PETSCII font might be public domain is that [these pictures](https://en.wikipedia.org/wiki/PETSCII#/media/File:C64_Petscii_Charts.png) of it are in public domain and the text file can be reconstructed from the pictures.
+Here is a [PETSCII Reference](https://style64.org/petscii/) which also contains pictures of the font.

 The license of this repository is only valid for the code and documentation - not the fonts.